houxinjie/flv_to_mp4/README.md

 # flv_to_mp4

-a tool can remux flv to mp4.
+A tool can remux flv to mp4 written by Node.js.

 ### Installation